Dhananjay0699/Linear-Regression/README.md

 <b>pip install -r requirements.txt</b>

 Usage
-The model can be trained and used to make predictions as follows:
+The model can be trained and used to make predictions.

-from linear_regression import LinearRegression